 (1) gather information on behalf of the public authority;

 (2) prepare financial worksheets;

-(3) obtain income information from the department of economic security and other sources;
+(3) obtain income information from the Department of Employment and Economic Development and other sources;

 (4) serve documents on parties;